The Cajun Holy Trinity – A Must for Cajun Cuisine

 Even though Cajun cuisine has been cooking with the holy trinity for generations, the terms “holy trinity” wasn’t actually coined until chef Paul Prudhomme used it in the last 1970s or early 1980s, to highlight its importance in local cuisine.

 Cajun Holy Trinity Vs. French Mirepoix

-The very simple comparison is that French Mirepoix consists of carrots, onions and celery, whereas the Cajun Holy Trinity consists of bell peppers, onions and celery.
+The very simple comparison is that French Mirepoix consists of onions, celery and carrots, whereas the Cajun Holy Trinity consists of onions, celery and bell peppers.

 Both form the base of their cuisine, but they also different in ratio.

 The holy trinity of Cajun cooking typically uses a 1:1:1 ratio of bell peppers to onions to celery.
 This differs from the French Mirepoix, which typically uses a ratio of 1:2:1 of carrots to onions to celery.

 Garlic is also sometimes added as well, which I personally love.
 When garlic is added, it is called “with the Pope”.

 Making the Cajun Holy Trinity

 To make the Cajun Holy Trinity, measure out your bell pepper, onion and celery, then chop them finely with a knife.

 As an enhancement, garlic is often used as well.
 From there, you are free to include other ingredients and seasonings as your recipe calls for.